Syed-Rahman-Mashwani/360-SFS/README.md

 Compatibility
 -------------------------

-As we used FUSE API, therefore its compatibility is only with Linux based OS.
+As we used FUSE API, therefore its compatibility is only with Linux based operating systems.

-We have test it on  "Ubuntu 14"
+We have tested 360-SFS on "Ubuntu 14"